tgraulich/Balmorel_GitHub_Tutorial/doc/merging.md

 1. Begin the pull request process
    (hint: There is a "Contribute" button in the branch view).

-1. Add or modify the pull request title and description, and verify the other data.
+1. **(Only GitHub)** Add or modify the pull request title and description, and verify the other data.
    In the pull request verify the target repository and the target branch.
 Make sure that you are merging within your own repository.
    **GitHub: By default, it will offer to make the change to the